I Heard the Bells on Christmas Day: Musical renditions

+Marks's tune has since received more than 60 commercial recordings, with total sales exceeding 5 million copies.
+Covers of the song include versions by Harry Belafonte (1958), Johnny Cash (1963), Andy Williams (1974), and Echosmith (2019), among many others.

-In 2008, a contemporary Christian music group, Casting Crowns, scored their eighth No. 1 Christian hit with "I Heard the Bells", from their album Peace on Earth.
+In 2008, a contemporary Christian music group, Casting Crowns, scored their eighth No. 1 Christian hit with "I Heard the Bells on Christmas Day", from their album Peace on Earth.
 The song is not an exact replica of the original poem or carol, but an interpolation of verses 1, 6, 7 and 3 (in that order), interposed with a new chorus.
+Richard Marx also used this version for his Christmas Spirit in 2012.

 In popular culture

 In chapter five of his 1962 novel Something Wicked This Way Comes, Ray Bradbury describes this carol as "immensely moving, overwhelming, no matter what day or what month it was sung."
 The carol provides an ironic contrast to the evil that Mr. Dark's carnival is about to bring to Green Town, Illinois.
 In the 1983 film adaptation of the novel, Mr. Dark (Jonathan Pryce) and Charles Halloway (Jason Robards) both quote passages from the carol when they meet in the town's library (though Dark ominously states that "it's a thousand years to Christmas").

-Sight & Sound Films' first feature, I Heard the Bells, released in 2022, and it depicts the events surrounding Longfellow's writing of the poem.
+I Heard the Bells from Sight & Sound Films was released in 2022 and depicts the events surrounding Longfellow's writing of the poem.